bwc126/personal-site/README.md

 # ToDo:
--Make the focal points and headline coherent (if I'm a Frontend Engineer, that should be the default emphasis of everything else on the page, etc.).
+- Make the focal points and headline coherent (if I'm a Frontend Engineer, that should be the default emphasis of everything else on the page, etc.).

+- Populate content areas.

+- Reposition sections to improve presentation impact.

+- Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.

+- Minimize number of CSS rules and classes.

+- ~~Improve readability of font vs. background.~~

+- ~~Set image alts depending on dynamic content.~~

+- ~~Improve responsiveness on mobile.~~

+- ~~Use some filtering to improve atmospherics~~ + ~~Use a background image~~ = perhaps a dynamic raindrop effect over a background image could do the trick?

--~~Make sure each project for each subject changes the spotlight, and does so with a whole set of responsive images, utilizing 'srcset' property and the basic 'src' property.~~
+- ~~Make sure each project for each subject changes the spotlight, and does so with a whole set of responsive images, utilizing 'srcset' property and the basic 'src' property.~~

--~~"Fade-in" spotlight image change.~~
+- ~~"Fade-in" spotlight image change.~~

--~~Use thumbnails for project images, 'src' data in the model should only apply to spotlight.~~
+- ~~Use thumbnails for project images, 'src' data in the model should only apply to spotlight.~~

--~~Set image alts depending on dynamic content.~~

--Reposition sections to improve presentation impact.

-~~-Improve responsiveness on mobile.~~

--Resolve lack of convincing neon glow, give sufficient margins/padding/etc. for glow to extinct.

--Use some filtering to improve atmospherics + ~~Use a background image~~ = perhaps a dynamic raindrop effect over a background image could do the trick?

--Improve readability of font vs. background

--Minimize number of CSS rules and classes.